rust-lang/rust/text/0000-time-improvements.md

 impl Eq for SystemTime;
 impl PartialOrd for SystemTime;
 impl Ord for SystemTime;

+impl SystemTimeError {
+    /// A SystemTimeError originates from attempting to subtract two SystemTime
+    /// instances, a and b.
+If a < b then an error is returned, and the duration
+    /// returned represents (b - a).
+    pub fn duration(&self) -> Duration;
+}
 ```

 The main difference from the design of `Instant` is that it is impossible to